SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT-Aqara-Magic-Cube-T1-Pro-CTP-R01-Xiaomi-Lumi.md

 ## 📩 **Version Updates**

 Updates will be published on my [GIT repository](https://github.com/SirGoodenough/HA_Blueprints) with the rest of my Home Assistant Blueprint collection.

-📩 There is not an official version control system for Blueprints.
-However I have found something that comes pretty close.
-It is not perfect, but for **MOST** Blueprints, it does just fine.
-I encourage you to check this script out and use it to easily check if I have updated this blueprint. [🔗koter84 Blueprint Update Script ](https://github.com/koter84/HomeAssistant_Blueprints_Update/)

 # Please Click the 🧡 at the end of this top Post if you find this Useful